Examples by what we do:

 The project was something of a trailblazer for RSPB and some of the ideas have been picked up at other sites.
 A Different View was asked to advise on their national People on Reserves strategy on the strength of the work done at Minsmere.

-- Heritage Lottery Fund passes at round 1 and round 2
+- National Lottery Heritage Fund passes at round 1 and round 2

 - A more relevant visitor experience for first time visitors, implemented without alienating traditional visitors